evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 405 km ( miles).
 The consumption is 9.1kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is 88kW.
-A full charge from 0 - 100% would take 29 minutes, while a more common scenario of 10-80% would take 16 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 60%, resulting in an actual charge speed, including time loss, of 77kW.
-Each charge session would take 17 minutes and 44 seconds.
+The maximum DC charging speed is 40kW.
+A full charge from 0 - 100% would take 102 minutes, while a more common scenario of 10-80% would take 49 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 12% to 57%, resulting in an actual charge speed, including time loss, of 31kW.
+Each charge session would take 32 minutes and 50 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19kWh/100km, 1000km will take 10 hours and 19 minutes.
-This trip will require five charge session(s) charging from 1% to 84%.
-The total time lost for charging up the battery will be 119 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19kWh/100km, 1000km will take 13 hours and 12 minutes.
+This trip will require nine charge session(s) charging from 11% to 57%.
+The total time lost for charging up the battery will be 293 minutes.

 ### Onboard charger

-For level 1 and level 2 AC charging, the  onboard charger supports up to 11 KW charging.
-As a result, you can charge the battery 0-100% from home in about 3 hours and 21 minutes.
+For level 1 and level 2 AC charging, the  onboard charger supports up to 6,6 KW charging.
+As a result, you can charge the battery 0-100% from home in about 5 hours and 36 minutes.

 ### Charge port